1984 (Van Halen album): Songwriting credits

-Like many bands starting out on their career, Van Halen shared songwriting credit equally between all members (including guitar instrumentals), and this album was no exception, but subsequent claims would lend credibility to the view that all songs were entirely or predominantly written by Eddie Van Halen and David Lee Roth, with little input from Van Halen's rhythm section.

 The UK single release for "I'll Wait" credited Michael McDonald as a co-writer, but he was not credited on the US version.
-The ASCAP entry for "I'll Wait" lists Michael McDonald as co-writer with Roth and the Van Halens.
+The ASCAP entry for "I'll Wait" lists Michael McDonald as co-writer with Roth and the Van Halen members.

 After the release of Best Of – Volume I (1996), Van Halen renegotiated their royalties with their label Warner Bros.
 In 2004, Roth discovered that the rest of the band had renegotiated a royalty rate five times greater than his for releases made during his time as lead singer.

 Songs from 1984 that appear on compilations after the royalty renegotiation and Roth's lawsuit were credited to Edward Van Halen, Alex Van Halen, and David Lee Roth, with Michael Anthony's name removed from the credits, as evident in the end song credits of the 2007 film Superbad.

 Michael Anthony's longstanding bass technician Kevin Dugan has noted that the opening title track instrumental from the album originates from a Roland bass synthesizer passage created as an intro for Anthony's in-concert bass solos, and has claimed that he and Anthony wrote and programmed it together.